Storage Wars: Cloudflare R2 vs Amazon S3

 In 2021, Cloudflare announced R2, an S3-compatible object storage service with no data egress fees.
 No data transfer fees are a direct challenge to Amazon’s well-known cloud pricing model; services get cheaper over time and at scale, but moving data out of AWS is expensive.

 We’ve been monitoring R2 developments since its announcement when we recognized R2 Private Beta as a large opportunity for savings.
-This blog was originally published on October 20, 2021, a few months after Open Beta and full pricing for R2 was announced but has since been updated to account for recent S3 updates.
+This blog was originally published in 2021, a few months after Open Beta and full pricing for R2 was announced but was updated on March 6, 2024, to account for recent S3 updates.

 R2 vs S3